EngineerBetter/engineerbetter-hugo/content/blog/increasing-concourse-container-limits.md

 <section class="boxout">
 <p>Concourse can support significantly more than 250 containers per-worker and is limited only by the available processing resources</p>
 </section>

+## Why 250 containers?
+Concourse uses the same default provided by the [garden-runc-release](https://github.com/cloudfoundry/garden-runc-release) of 250 containers maximum per-worker.
+Historically, Garden has mainly been used in [Diego](https://docs.cloudfoundry.org/concepts/diego/diego-architecture.html) for running user workloads in Cloud Foundry where features such as disk quotas are an important part of the platform.
+To implement these disk quotas, fixed-size loop devices were used which are limited to 255 by the kernel itself.
+Things have moved on since then and Garden now uses an overlay + xfs approach to disk quotas, removing the need for the 255 limit.
+Diego continues to use this old default due to **not needing to increase the limit** and thus **not having tested beyond 250 containers**.

+## Concourse vs. Diego
+Concourse has a different usage pattern compared to Diego in that Concourse containers are generally short-lived, and when they are running, they're usually doing some work.
+Diego is used for running customer sites as well as background processing which can spend significant periods idle.
+However, **Concourse containers often require fewer resources** than their Diego counterparts - as a pipeline grows and the number of resources increases, a significant number of the available containers are dedicated to **running cheap resource `check`s** rather than expensive `job`s.
+This is particularly true when jobs are triggered infrequently but resources continue to be checked at a constant rate.